 Would You Cease to Exist if Facebook Disappeared?

 Social Media is such a plastic way of connecting with humans.
 Take a photography business for instance.
 Some people have done contests and giveaways to get those 200,000+ likes they have on their page.
-They’ve paid for ads, and promotion of their page to get more likes, and more exposure (“Likes” equals credibility in social media circles…unfortunately).
+They’ve paid for ads to promote their page, to get more likes and exposure (“Likes” equals credibility/status in social media circles…unfortunately).
 They are on there every hour socializing, “liking” posts with the disingenuous intentions of leading more people to their page and creating more sales.
-Basically a whore (excuse the language) to networking.

 What is the problem with social media you ask?